voxpupuli/voxpupuli.github.io/_docs/how_to_run_tests.md

 * All gems maintained by Vox Pupuli or the OpenVoxProject are red
 * All gems maintained by Perforce are green
 * The idea is to provide a rough overview of the ecosystem and ownership
+* The listed versions are the latest supported ones
+* We don't resolve dependencies for some transient deps, otherwise the graph would explode

 #### voxpupuli-test 13.1.0